Party per chevron Vert and Or, in chief a sackbut fesswise Or, in base a thistle slipped and leaved proper.

 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Garnished, Proper, Lark, Pointed, Armed, Armorial roll, Azure, Bearded, Boa, Seeded, Wreath, Charged, Stag, Upon (wreath), Crest, Created, Quarterly, Dolphin, Outlined in sable, Diamond, Two, Coat of arms, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Latin language, Book, Closed book, Semi-circular, Or, Leather, Argent, Fesswise, Rose, Vert, Slipped, Grasping, Crest and mantling, Freehand, Three, One and Helm.
+Between, Watercolor, Garnished, Proper, Lark, Pointed, Armed, Armorial roll, Azure, Bearded, Boa, Seeded, Wreath, Charged, Stag, Upon (wreath), Crest, Created, Quarterly, Dolphin, Outlined in sable, Diamond, Dexter, Two, In chief, Coat of arms, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Motto, Book, Closed book, Semi-circular, Or, Argent, Fesswise, Rose, Vert, Slipped, Grasping, Crest and mantling, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,